• 5 min read

 • Emirates ID application

-In some cases, additional documents may be required, particularly for jointly owned properties or mortgaged units.
-For example, applicants may need to provide a No Objection Certificate (NOC) from the developer or bank.
+In some cases, additional documents may be required, particularly for jointly owned or mortgaged properties.

 Costs Associated With Obtaining an Investor Visa